joneavila/coarticulation/README.md

 ## Coarticulation measure

 To avoid time-consuming annotation, *cepstral flux* can be used as an approximate measure for coarticulation. [ward2021](#references) previously noted that cepstral flux is high when the speaking rate is high and during very creaky regions, is low during silence, and is moderately low during lengthening.
-If the hypothesis is correct, then this measure should be higher in word boundaries for the ASD group compared to the NT group (more sudden mouth movement for the ASD group).
+If the hypothesis is correct, then this measure should be higher at word boundaries for the ASD group compared to the NT group (more sudden mouth movement for the ASD group).

 The algorithm, implemented in `cepstralFluxModified.m`, works as follows: (1) compute the first 13 *mel-frequency cepstral coefficients (MFCCs)* for each window from the input speech signal, (2) compute the sum of the squared differences for each coefficient between consecutive windows, and (3) output the resulting vector of length `N_WINDOWS-1`.